 1. It Was a Safe Retreat for Royalty

-The first of our Machu Picchu facts revolves around the location.
+The first of our Machu Picchu facts revolve around the location.
 Why did they choose this spot so high up on the cliffside?
 Ancient civilizations like the one fostered by the Incas depended upon practicality for their survival.
 Thus, the Incas chose to construct their sanctuary at an elevation of 7,972 feet at the end of the famous Inca trail.
 Such height provided a defensible fortress in addition to views of the Urubamba River valley below.

 Some have proposed a theory that the sprawling complex which covers more than five miles in total area was the last Inca city.
 However, this speculation has largely been disproved by subsequent archaeological discoveries.
 History does reveal, though, that the Incas were facing an ever-present threat from Spanish conquistadors in the 16th century.
 Therefore, it is logical that they would have chosen to use the location in the interest of protecting their royalty.
 In fact, most scholars today agree that the site was a royal retreat.